 With digital marketing channels growing at an impressive rate, there are plenty of creative and cost-effective direct marketing ideas to increase awareness of your business’ products, services and brand.

 Low Budget Direct Marketing Ideas For Businesses

 Here are our 21 direct marketing ideas for small businesses:

 - Establish Brand Guidelines.
-Creating brand guidelines is important because they help you to create a strong brand identity.
+Brand guidelines are important because they help you create a strong brand identity.
 Guidelines allow you to develop consistent branding across your marketing channels.

 - Publish Creative Content.
 As the saying goes, “Content Is King” certainly is.
 Creating unique and shareable content is the key to success and will earn your website some serious brownie points in rankings if you craft an SEO-friendly piece of content.
 I just wanted to let you know that having someone in your team who can create the content will save your business money as a freelance content writer won’t be required.